sjrmanning/.emacs.d/README.md

 Clone this repository into your home directory as .emacs.d.

-    git clone git://github.com/stafu/.emacs.d.git ~/.emacs.d
+    git clone git://github.com/sjrmanning/.emacs.d.git ~/.emacs.d

 ...then run Emacs.
 On the first run, Emacs will install and compile any packages handled by the package manager.
 This is checked on each run, so if you want to add a package to install, simply add it to the list in `init-packages.el`, and the next time Emacs runs it will automatically install and compile the new package alone.

 Prerequisites
 -------------

 Emacs 24+ is needed for package.el and the deftheme color-theme system.
 This setup is used and tested with 24.5.
+Starting to play around with Emacs 25, so hopefully 25.x related changes aren’t breaking 24.5 at all.

 External requirements
 --------------